David WagnerProfessorCarl J. Penther Chair in Engineering Computer Science Division University of California, Berkeley |

 Software.
 Our group releases code for many of our recent papers on Github.

-Also available: DiverseVul, a dataset of vulnerabilities in code; SLIP, a multi-modal model for images and text; OpenCount, a tool to help with auditing of elections conducted using optical-scan paper ballots; AuditBear, a web application for analyzing audit logs from ES&S iVotronic voting machines; Joe-E, a Java-based programming language for secure programming; html-sanitizer-testbed, a suite of tests to probe the security of a HTML sanitizer; and CQual++, a tool for type inference analysis of C and C++ code.
+Also available: PrimeVul, a high-quality dataset of vulnerabilities in code; DiverseVul, a large dataset of vulnerabilities in code; SLIP, a multi-modal model for images and text; OpenCount, a tool to help with auditing of elections conducted using optical-scan paper ballots; AuditBear, a web application for analyzing audit logs from ES&S iVotronic voting machines; Joe-E, a Java-based programming language for secure programming; html-sanitizer-testbed, a suite of tests to probe the security of a HTML sanitizer; and CQual++, a tool for type inference analysis of C and C++ code.

 Recruiting.
 I am looking for a strong postdoc with interests in applications of machine learning to security or security of LLMs, starting in 2024.